dhewm/dhewm3-sdk/README.md

 9. start the game with that mod, like `dhewm3 +set fs_game dentonmod`

 (Make sure to actually have the mods game data in the right directory as well;
-the directory name should be the same as the game lib name, but without .so/.dylib/.dll, for example dentonmod/ for dentonmod.so)
+the directory name should be the same as the game lib name, but without .so/.dylib, for example dentonmod/ for dentonmod.so)

-On Windows it should be kinda similar, but you have to tell CMake to create a Visual Studio solution for the VS version you're using, or Makefiles for MinGW-w64 or whatever.

 ## How to port a Mod to dhewm3